-Until the 18th Century inns and taverns were called an “ordinary” because guests would be served whatever was being prepared that day.
-The license for keeping a tavern was conditional on being near meetinghouse, for the convenience of reconvening after services to the more comfortable tavern.
-Also known as “Publik houses,” they served as rest spots for travelers and were where Court was kept into the 18th Century.
+Until the 18th Century, inns and taverns were called “ordinaries” because guests would be served whatever was being prepared that day.
+The license for keeping a tavern was conditional on being near the meetinghouse, for the convenience of reconvening after services to the more comfortable tavern.
+Also known as “publik houses,” they served as rest spots for travelers and were where courts were kept into the early 18th Century.

 Thomas Bishop died in 1670, and on Feb.
-15, 1671, Sparks purchased from Thomas White, two acres that had originally belonged to William Fuller, including a “house, barn, orchard, garden and paddock or inclosure of earable land adjoyning.”
+15, 1671, Sparks purchased from Thomas White, two acres that had originally belonged to William Fuller, including a “house, barn, orchard, garden, and paddock or enclosure of arable land adjoining.”
 (Ips.
 Deeds 3: 216).
 At this location, which is today’s 6-8 N. Main St., he established his own business, where he is styled “biskett-baker.”

-Sparks perhaps operated at first out of the house he had purchased from White, but it’s almost certain that he constructed a larger building for his ordinary, which seems to have been in the northeast corner of the lot facing the Meeting House.
+Sparks perhaps operated initially out of the house he had purchased from White, but it’s almost certain that he constructed a larger building for his ordinary in the northeast corner of the lot facing the Meeting House.
 He quickly gained success and kept his hostelry, known far and near, for twenty years.
 Men of renown tarried about the well-spread board and drink at Sparks’, and soldiers were quartered there during threats of Indian attacks.

 Judge Samuel Sewall kept a diary on his circuits and often stayed at Sparks’: